-Divorce or dissolution proceedings are important for American Indian/Alaska Native victims of sexual violence for a number of reasons.
-Without a formal divorce order or dissolution decree, victims may face numerous challenges, even if they have physically separated from the spouse for a period of years:
+Without a divorce order or dissolution decree, victims may face numerous challenges, even if they have physically separated from the spouse for many years.

-When initiating divorce proceedings, it is important to file in the correct jurisdiction.
-Couples domiciled or living within the same tribal jurisdiction must file for divorce in tribal court.
-If children are involved, in general, the divorce should be filed in the jurisdiction where the children have been domiciled for the past six months.
-For more information on divorce for American Indian/Alaska Native victims with children you may visit the Legal Resource Center on Violence Against Women at: www.lrcvaw.org
+When initiating divorce proceedings, it is essential to file in the correct jurisdiction.
+Couples domiciled or living within the same Tribal jurisdiction must file for divorce in Tribal court.
+Filing the divorce in the jurisdiction where the children have been living for that last six months is highly recommended.

 Phone: (520) 623-8192